mvrdevelopment/spec/mvr-spec.md

 When the receiving nodes are in WebSocket Mode:

 Each receiver will try to switch into Local Network Mode by connecting to the mDNS service given in `ServiceName` and send a `MVR_JOIN` Message.
-If this is successful, the nodes switches to Local Network Mode and establish their own mDNS client as described above.
+If this is successful, the nodes switch to Local Network Mode and establish their own mDNS client as described above.
 OK: true is returned in this case.
 If the new mDNS service is not reachable OK: false is returned.

 ##### Table 42 — *MVR_NEW_SESSION_HOST message parameters*